geonetwork/doc/source/user-guide/harvesting/harvesting-sde.rst

         .. note :: Database direct connection requires to copy JDBC drivers in INSTALL_DIR_GEONETWORK/WEB-INF/lib.

-            Postgres JDBC drivers are distributed with GeoNetwork, but not for Oracle or SqlServer.
+            Postgres JDBC drivers are distributed with |project_name|, but not for Oracle or SqlServer.

     - *Database type* - ArcSde database type: Oracle, Postgres, SqlServer.
 Only available if connection type is configured to *Database direct connection*.
     - *Username* - Username to connect to ArcSDE server.